- About the Nicholas Certo Speech, Language and Hearing Clinic

 - Clients' Rights and Responsibilities

-Students, faculty, staff, and persons served in the department's clinic are treated in a nondiscriminatory manner-that is, without regard to race, color, religion, sex, national or ethnic origin, disability, age, sexual orientation, genetic information, citizenship, or status as a covered veteran.
+Students, faculty, staff, and persons served in the department's clinic are treated in a nondiscriminatory manner-that is, without regard to race, color, religion, sex, national or ethnic origin, disability, age, sexual orientation, gender and gender identity, genetic information, citizenship, or status as a covered veteran.
 The SLHS Clinic and SFSU comply with all applicable laws, regulations, and executive orders pertaining thereto.

 The Nicholas Certo Speech, Language and Hearing (SLH) Clinic at San Francisco State University was established more than 50 years ago.
 The SLHS Clinic is an educational and training facility for master's level clinicians preparing to enter the profession of speech-language pathology.
 Our services are open to the public.
 Graduate students provide screenings, diagnostic evaluations, and therapeutic services to infants, toddlers, children, adolescents, and adults with various disorders of speech, language, and hearing.